p2panda/handbook/website/docs/specification/networking/queries.md

   publicKey: PublicKey!

   """
-  id of the document that will be updated or deleted with the next entry. leave empty to receive arguments for creating a new document.
+  any view id from the document that will be updated or deleted with the next entry. leave empty to receive arguments for creating a new document.
   """
-  documentId: DocumentId
+  viewId: ViewId
 ): NextArguments!
 ```